 2. Download and install the VPN app or software

 Launch the VPN client and sign in using the provided credentials.
-Check the default setting and preferences and adjust them as necessary.
+Check the default setting and permissions and adjust them as necessary.
 The extent to which you can customize your VPN connection varies from one provider to another.

 4. Choose a server location and wait for a connection to be established